jeremymarc/jeremymarc.github.com/_posts/2014-08-14-oauth2-with-angular-the-right-way.md

 your server must allow the granting of a token without a client_secret.

-For the renew token, storing it in a encrypted cookie is a working solution ; be carefull of XSS attack (someone could steal the encrypted cookie) and use a proper encryption algorithm if you go with this solution.
+For the renew token, storing it in a encrypted cookie is a working solution ; be carefull of XSS attack (someone could steal the encrypted cookie) and use a proper encryption algorithm if you go with it.